personium/website/src/getting-started/appdev-process.md

 ---
 id: appdev-process
 title: Flow of app development
-sidebar_label: Flow of application development
+sidebar_label: Flow of app development
 ---

 This section describes the flow of application development.